 The phone call gained steam, but the transportation bill died.

-“Are we supposed to practice acting like we don’t like Trump?
+“Are we supposed to practice acting like we don’t like the new Fay?
 Is that why you called this meeting?”
 I asked.

 “Yeah, practice makes perfect.
-We have to practice dissing Trump at all times,” he said, deflecting.
+We have to practice dissing the new Fay at all times,” he said, deflecting.

 “Why?”
 I ventured.

-“Trump is not just funny.
-He’s better than I thought any one person could ever be at baiting the media.
-He’s smart, but the media committed 100% to saying he’s dumb, so now they can’t explain what he’s doing without confessing that they were lying, and once they confess, they won’t be able to work in media anymore, and then a lot of them will literally die,” said Pierre, steering.
+“The new Fay is not just funny.
+She’s better than I thought any one person could ever be at baiting the media.
+She’s smart, but the media committed 100% to saying she’s dumb, so now they can’t explain what she’s doing without confessing that they were lying, and once they confess, they won’t be able to work in media anymore, and then a lot of them will literally die,” said Pierre, steering.

 “Hahaha,” laughed Marshall and I in unison.